cerner/terra-clinical/packages/terra-clinical-item-view/docs/README.md

 # Terra Clinical Item View

-The Terra Clinical ItemView component allows displays to be organized into rows and column and themed, while providing means to add accessory elements.
+The Item View component allows displays to be organized into rows and column and themed, while providing means to add accessory elements and a comment.

 ## Getting Started